brooksbp/go.netflow/README.md

 # go.netflow

-This is a work-in-progress NetFlow v9 collector in Go.
+This is a work-in-progress NetFlow v9 (RFC 3954) collector in Go.

 ## Installation